The Czech/American Reading Circle

 Mila Saskova-Pierce

-The Czech/American Reading Circle is continuing with its fifth year of reviewing great books.
+The Czech/American Reading Circle is continuing with its sixth year of reviewing great books.

 =========================================================================================

-Click here for a high resolution copy of the 2023 Reading Circle Brochure
+Click here for a high resolution copy of the 2024 Reading Circle Brochure.

 Past Reading Circle Brochures:

-OUR LEADER LAYNE PIERCE, was born and raised in Kansas.
-He graduated from Emporia St. University with a minor in Spanish.
-Layne is a veteran of the United States Army, graduate of the Defense Language Institute in Monterey California, with an emphasis on Czech language.
-He has a Master’s degree in German Languages and Literatures from the University of Kansas and a Master’s Degree in Library and Information Science from Emporia State University.
-He has worked as reference Librarian at Bellevue University, and Reference and Community Outreach Librarian with the Lincoln City Libraries in Lincoln, Nebraska.
-Layne co-authored Czech language textbook with Dr. Mila Šašková-Pierce.
-He has taught Czech classes and tutored students in Czech at the University of Nebraska-Lincoln.
-At present he is retired from the library, but continues to work as Czech translator.
-He is currently translating František Vavák’s 18th Century Chronicle together with Dr. Mila Šašková-Pierce.
-He continues to be active in American and Nebraska Czech organizations.
-He is President of the Czech Language Foundation, which supports the teaching of Czech language and culture classes at the University of Nebraska-Lincoln; Past President of the Nebraska Czechs of Lincoln, Treasurer of the Czech and Slovak Educational Center and Cultural Museum; and Secretary of the Czechoslovak Society of Arts and Sciences, Nebraska Chapter.
-He is the moderator for the Nebraska Czechs of Lincoln Reading Circle.
+Born and raised in Kansas, graduated from Emporia State University with a minor in Spanish, Layne is a veteran of the United States Army and a graduate of the Defense Language Institute in Monterrey, Callifornia, with an emphasis on Czech language.
+He holds Masters degrees in Library and Information Science from Emporia State and in German Languages and Literatures from the University of Kansas.
+Layne worked as a reference Librarian at Bellevue University and Reference and Community Outreach Librarian with the Lincoln (Nebraska) City Libraries.
+Layne has co-authored a Czech language textbook with Dr. Miluse Saskova-Pierce and taught Czech classes and tutored students at the University of Nebraska-Lincoln.
+At present he is retired from the library but continues to work as a Czech translator.
+He is currently translating František Vavák's 18th Century Chronicle together with Dr. Mila Saskova Pierce.
+He remains active in Nebraska Czech organizations.
+He is President of the Czech Language Foundation, which supports the teaching of Czech language and culture at the University of Nebraska.
+He is also among the leadership of the Czechs of Lincoln, the Nebraska Chapter of SVU, and the Czech and Slovak Education Center.